 Most of the departments of the UJ prefer to use capitalisation sparingly in titles.
 Capitalise only the first word in the title, proper names, places and German nouns.

-APA prefers to capitalize the word after a colon in the title: Psychology: An introduction...
+Capitalize the word after a colon in the title: Psychology: An introduction...

 2.21 Secondary citations (To be avoided!)

 Use the original source.
 It marks a true researcher.